RandomSearch18/a-level-project/docs/readme.md

 ```

 I fixed the `import` statement, so it is now importing the `osm_data_types` module as I originally intended.
 I could then proceed with my tests.

+I used the same OSM data file that I used during development, as it fits the requirements of the tests, and downloading a new one or renaming it to exactly match my test plan would be a waste of time.

 ![Running the tests from my test table](assets/sprint-1/testing-2.png)